 - Domain-specific creation or augmentation of text and speech datasets, such as digit datasets, place names, or specific word pairs or sentences, that enable applications with significant social impact.

-The 2020 request for proposals on underserved languages will be supported by The Rockefeller Foundation, Google.org, Canada’s International Development Research Centre, and the German development agency GIZ on behalf of the Federal Ministry for Economic Cooperation and Development (BMZ).
+The 2020 request for proposals on underserved languages was be supported by The Rockefeller Foundation, Google.org, Canada’s International Development Research Centre, and the German development agency GIZ on behalf of the Federal Ministry for Economic Cooperation and Development (BMZ).